 Days the YMCA Does Not Offer Care

-New Year’s Day, Good Friday, Memorial Day, Labor Day, Thanksgiving Day & day after, Christmas Day.
-Please note our After School care program is CLOSED during Winter Break and Spring Break.
+New Year’s Day, Good Friday, Memorial Day, Labor Day, Thanksgiving Day & day after, Christmas Eve, and Christmas Day.

 Youth & Government